Perimenopause and Menopause Melbourne

 What is Menopause?

-Menopause is defined as the point when a woman has gone 12 consecutive months without a menstrual period.
-This marks the end of ovulation and fertility, as the ovaries stop producing eggs.
-Menopause usually occurs between 45 and 55, with the average age around 51.
-After menopause, a woman is considered postmenopausal, and symptoms related to hormonal changes may continue for some time, although they often diminish over time.
+Menopause is when a woman hasn’t had a period for 12 months, marking the end of ovulation and fertility as the ovaries cease egg production.
+It typically happens between the ages of 45 and 55, with the average age being 51 in Australia .
+After menopause, a woman enters the postmenopausal phase, during which symptoms related to hormonal changes may persist for a while but generally decrease over time.

 Common Symptoms of Perimenopause and Menopause